 Nothing says fall quite like the beautiful aroma of cinnamon!
 And luckily for your body, this powerful spice may help to inhibit the growth of certain influenza viruses!
 And it turns out the volatile oils responsible for its delicious scent also have amazing antimicrobial effects to help ward off any nasty bacteria that may be weakening your immune system.
 The fewer bacteria your immune system has to fight off during cold and flu season, the better off you’ll feel!

-Since cinnamon tastes good in pretty much everything you can feel free to add it to sweet potato hash browns, your delicious Turmeric Tea, cookies, and smoothies!
+Since cinnamon tastes good in pretty much everything you can feel free to add it to sweet potato hash browns, your delicious Golden Milk, cookies, and smoothies!

-Armed with the bounty of Mother Nature’s medicinal herbs you’ll be well on your way to making it through cold and flu season with a strong immune system and hopefully fewer illnesses!
+Armed with these immune boosting herbs and mushrooms you’ll be well on your way to making it through cold and flu season with a strong immune system and hopefully fewer illnesses!